-NBU Surface Water Treatment Plant Expansion (SWPT): The NBU SWPT currently has the capacity to treat 8 MGD of Guadalupe River surface water for drinking water purposes.
-Expansion of the plant to 16 MGD will allow NBU to use its available firm yield water rights in the Guadalupe River to serve its customers.
-The detailed design is complete; however, construction has been delayed to 2026 through 2028.
+NBU Surface Water Treatment Plant Expansion: The NBU Surface Water Treatment Plant currently has the capacity to treat 8 MGD of Guadalupe River surface water for drinking water purposes.
+Expansion of the plant to 16 MGD will allow NBU to use its available firm yield water rights in the Guadalupe River to serve NBU customers.
+Detailed design is complete; however, construction has been delayed to 2026 through 2028.
 New Braunfels Utilities is continuing permitting discussions with the City and TCEQ.

-GBRA Mid-Basin: The first phase of the GBRA Mid-Basin Water Supply Project will extract and deliver treated groundwater from the Carrizo Well Field in Gonzales County to NBU.
-Water will be transported from the treatment plant in Gonzales County via a 40-mile water pipeline to a delivery point in the NBU service area.
-New Braunfels Utilities has contracted 8,000 acre-feet per year (AFY), with delivery scheduled to begin in 2024.
+Gonzales Carrizo Water Supply Project (GCWSP): The first phase of the GBRA Carrizo Groundwater Supply Project will extract and deliver to NBU treated groundwater from the Carrizo Well Field in Gonzales County.
+Water will be transported from the treatment plant, located in Gonzales County, via a 40-mile water pipeline to a delivery point in the NBU service area.
+New Braunfels Utilities has contracted for 8,000 acre-feet per year (AFY), with delivery scheduled to begin in 2024.

-City of Seguin Water: New Braunfels Utilities entered into a contract with the City of Seguin to deliver 2,500 AFY of the blended ground and surface water from the Seguin distribution system.
+City of Seguin Water: New Braunfels Utilities entered into a contract with the City Seguin to deliver 2,500 AFY of the blended ground and surface water from the Seguin distribution system.
 Currently, NBU purchases 1,500 AFY.
-The purchased amount will increase to 2,000 AFY in October 2022 and 2,500 AFY in 2023, with the possibility of an additional 500 AFY, with concurrence by both utilities.
+The purchased amount increased to 2,000 AFY in October 2022 and will increase to 2,500 AFY in 2023, with the possibility of an additional 500 AFY, with concurrence by both utilities.
 Delivery of the water began in 2019.

 Weltner Road Ground Storage Tank and Pump Station: As a result of the water contracts totaling approximately 10,500 AFY with the City of Seguin and GBRA, NBU needs an intake point for these supplies.
-In September 2019, NBU entered into a contract with Black Castle General Contractor to construct a 1.5-million-gallon pre-stressed concrete ground storage tank and a new pump station with 10 MGD of firm pumping capacity.
+In September of 2019, NBU entered into a contract to construct a 1.5-million-gallon pre-stressed concrete ground storage tank and a new pump station with 10 MGD of firm pumping capacity.
 Additional site improvements include a vertical turbine pumping facility, a disinfection facility, and chemical and electrical buildings.
-The project will integrate the new GBRA and Seguin based water supplies into the NBU water system.
+The project will integrate these two new water supplies into the NBU water system.

-Aquifer Storage Recovery (ASR) Program: Although NBU has a diverse inventory of water supply sources totaling approximately 41,375 AFY, about half of the supply is subject to curtailment during periods of drought and low river flow.
-At present, the availability of NBU's water sources during severe drought (the "firm yield supply") is approximately 30,293 AFY, and the (the "Deliverable firm yield") is approximately 20,223 AFY, as noted in the NBU 2021 WRP Update.
+Aquifer Storage Recovery (ASR) Program: Although NBU has a diverse inventory of water supply sources totaling approximately 50,375 AFY, about half of the supply is subject to curtailment during periods of drought and low river flow.
+At present, the availability of NBU's water sources during severe drought (the "firm yield supply") is approximately 30,293 AFY, and the (the "Deliverable firm yield") is approximately 20,223 AFY as noted in the NBU 2021 "WRP Update."

-In 2011, NBU engaged Arcadis-US, Inc. (Arcadis) to conduct a preliminary evaluation of an aquifer storage and recovery (ASR) program.
+In 2011, NBU engaged Arcadis-US, Inc. (Arcadis), to conduct a preliminary evaluation of an aquifer storage and recovery (ASR) program.
 A successful ASR program would help NBU meet community water supply needs during periodic droughts, such as the 1950's drought-of-record (DOR), by capturing and storing potable water in an underground aquifer.
 When necessary, the water could be recovered to meet seasonal peak demands.